Nakilon/mll/README.md

   describe "Functional Programming" do
     describe "Iteratively Applying Functions" do
       # TODO move #nest_list and #fold_list and others here?
+      # TODO examples in README.rb
+      describe "#nest_while" do
+        describe "Details:" do
+          # TODO a lot
+        describe "Scope:" do
+          # TODO "always compare all values generated" do
+          # TODO "compare the last two values generated" do
+          # TODO "start comparisons after 4 iterations, and compare using the 4 last values" do
+          # TODO "start comparisons after 4 iterations, and compare using the 6 last values" do
+          # TODO example "stop after at most 4 iterations, even if the test is still true" do
+        describe "Generalizations & Extensions:" do
+          # TODO "return the last value for which the condition was still true" do
+        describe "Applications:" do
+          # TODO example "find the next twin prime after 888" do
+        describe "Properties & Relations:" do
+          # TODO "#nest_while can be expressed in terms of a while loop" do
 # TODO http://reference.wolfram.com/language/guide/HandlingArraysOfData.html
 # TODO http://reference.wolfram.com/language/guide/ComputationWithStructuredDatasets.html
 ```